 Learn more

-Most of our courses are delivered online.
-This means you will access the course content online, which will include a mix of reading, video and interactive activities.
+Most of our courses are delivered online in iQualify, our online learning platform.
+This means you will access the course content, which will include a mix of reading, video and interactive activities, online.
 For online learning you need:

 If you are unsure if your computer or internet access will work for online learning, please contact us to check before applying to enrol.